Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

 \begin{thm*}[Theorem \ref{algebraictheoremconjecture}] Let $ \{V_i\}$ be a finite family of algebraic subsets of $\proj _\K^n$.
 Then there exists an algebraic stratification of $\proj _\K^n$ compatible with each $ V_i$ and admitting semialgebraic regular {\aaa } trivializations along each stratum. \end{thm*}

 \begin{thm*}[Theorem \ref{theoremequisingularity3}] Let $T$ be an algebraic variety and let $\mathcal X =\{X_k\}$ be a finite family of algebraic subsets $T \times \proj^{n-1}_\K$.
-Then there exists an algebraic stratification $\mathcal S$ of $T$ such that for every stratum $S$ and for every $t_0\in S$ there is a neighborhood $U$ of $t_0$ in $S$ and a semialgebraic {\aaa } preserving the family $\mathcal X$ trivialization of $\pi$
+Then there exists an algebraic stratification $\mathcal S$ of $T$ such that for every stratum $S$ and for every $t_0\in S$ there is a neighborhood $U$ of $t_0$ in $S$ and a semialgebraic, {\aaa } trivialization of $\pi$, preserving the family $\mathcal X$

 $\Ph(t_0,x)= (t_0,x)$, where $\pi:T \times \proj^{n-1}_\K\to T$ denotes the projection. \end{thm*}